Informatics General: Equimatics Division / Life Insurance Systems Division

 United Systems International was a Dallas, Texas-based company that was building an ambitious solution for automating the back-office functions for companies that offer life insurance.
 Informatics acquired it in 1971 as part of the aforementioned Equimatics, Inc. initiative.
 From this the Life-Comm solution emerged; the Life-Comm III version in particular became popular in the mid-1970s, quickly getting to the $1 million level in sales and growing to have several dozen customers among insurance companies.
 It eventually became the leading product in the field.
 The Equimatics initiative also put some other financial software, such as the Mortgage Loan System.

 The Equimatics Division persisted as a name within Informatics even after the company was acquired by, and subsequently became independent from, Equitable Life Assurance itself.
 It released related insurance products, such as GROUP-COMM, for the administration of group insurance plans.
 However over time it became instead known as the Life Insurance Systems Division.

 Around 1984, the Life Insurance Systems Division fell into difficulty and was responsible for some of Informatics' declining financial fortunes.
+In particular, it was burdened with fixed-price contracts where product development costs had been badly underestimated.

 In late 1984, the division was sold to The Continuum Company.